linjiansong/Software-Installation/Cartographer_install.md

 # Getting started without ROS
 Please see our ROS integration as a starting point for integrating your system with the standalone library.
 Currently, it is the best available reference.

-## Install the required libraries that are available as debs.
 * 添加依赖项
 ```
 sudo apt-get update